BrainerdAreaAmateurRadioClub/legendary-goggles/README.md

-#  Working on instructions for building APRS WX Station with Raspberry Pi - Mitch Ahrenstorff AD0HJ - 02/26/17
+##  Working on instructions for building APRS WX Station with Raspberry Pi - Mitch Ahrenstorff AD0HJ - 02/27/17
 Use a Raspberry Pi 3 Model B to collect data from your personal weather station, display weather information in HTML format, continouously upload weather data to many popular weather sites, and transmit APRS weather information.

 ![400px-apruptx0004](https://cloud.githubusercontent.com/assets/25856695/23232743/058d03d0-f912-11e6-9278-4623a960dc05.jpg)

 ## Getting Started
-There are a few items that you will need to consider before setting up your own Raspberry Pi APRS WX Station.
-Your Personal Weather Station (PWS) will need to send information to the Raspberry Pi using either a USB interface, a serial interface, or wireless decode.
+There are a few items that you will need to consider before setting up your own Raspberry Pi 3 APRS WX Station.

-If you already have a PWS (Personal Weather Station), decide how the

-Many personal weather stations are supported by weewx but you should

-https://github.com/merbanan/rtl_433
-http://www.weewx.com/docs/hardware.htm#driver_status
+Your Personal Weather Station (PWS) needs to be supported by either the WeeWX or the RTL_433 software. https://github.com/merbanan/rtl_433 http://www.weewx.com/docs/hardware.htm#driver_status

+Weather information will be collected by the Raspberry Pi 3 with either a serial interface, a USB interface, or by decoding packets with a RTL-SDR dongle.

 433 MHz PWS  -->  RTL-SDR --> RTL_433 --> weewx-sdr                            --> aprx   --> tnc-pi